Zealously Defending You In Credit Card Fraud Cases

 Fraud (in all its forms) can come with severe penalties for those who engage in it.
 One of the most common types of fraud is credit or debit card fraud.
 This act involves illegally using someone else’s credit or debit card information to purchase goods.
 What many people are surprised to learn is that you can get in trouble for credit card fraud even if you haven’t used it to fraudulently obtain goods or services.
 The bottom line is that anyone who has been charged with credit or debit card fraud can benefit from the skill and experience of a seasoned criminal defense attorney.
-Learn why below.

-Are There Different Types of Credit Card Fraud?
+Are There Different Types Of Credit Card Fraud?

-N.J.S.
-2C:21-6 outlines the different types of credit and debit card fraud you could face charges for.
+New Jersey law outlines the different types of credit and debit card fraud you could face charges for.
 These are outlined below.

-What Are the Common Defenses to Credit Card Fraud I Could Use?
+What Are The Common Defenses To Credit Card Fraud I Could Use?

 Your attorney will work with you to develop a strong defense that is uniquely tailored to your specific circumstances.
 However, the most common defenses to credit and debit card fraud often include: